PSP 2: price, expected release date, and everything you need to know

 Why PSP 2 is needed sooner rather than later

 The need for a PSP 2 grows daily.
-Every month that Sony waits to launch its portable console, another new PC gaming handheld is announced.
+Every month Sony delays launching its portable console, another new PC gaming handheld is announced.
 The Shortcut posted an Asus ROG Ally X review and we went hands-on with the Acer Nitro Blaze 7.
 We’ve also reported on the Steam Deck OLED, MSI Claw 8 AI+, Lenovo Legion Go, and Zotac Zone, and other manufacturers may add to that list.

 With handhelds seemingly so popular nowadays, it feels odd that we don’t have one from Sony.
 There’s also a growing desire to play PS5 games natively (or at least those of PS4 quality).
-It’s something that isn’t possible with the PlayStation Portal, which requires strong WiFi to connect to a PS5 or PS5 Slim and only streams games.
+It’s something that isn’t possible with the PlayStation Portal, which requires strong Wi-Fi to connect to a PS5 or PS5 Slim and only streams games via Remote Play or the cloud.

 According to the hardware leaker Moore’s Law is Dead, Sony is preparing to enter the market.
 The new Sony handheld is said to be powered by a custom AMD APU – similar to what we’ve seen from the Steam Deck, Asus ROG Ally, and Lenovo Legion Go – and it will be capable of running PS4-quality games.
 PSP 2 games could also receive a “Pro-like patch” to boost the performance of some titles to PS5-like quality, though how this would work remains to be seen.